 Though 2 years may seem like a long way off, from what we can expect from Newark’s new Centurion Lounge, it will most certainly be worth the wait.

-Elsewhere in the world, we can expect to hear about a grand opening of a Centurion Lounge at London’s Heathrow Airport in the not-too-distant future.
+Elsewhere in the world, the Centurion Lounge at London’s Heathrow Airport is now open.

 We’ll be sure to keep you up-to-date on both locations as soon as we get more news.